oracle-quickstart/oci-ebs/README.md

 * The Terraform modules always use latest Oracle Linux image for the chosen operating system for provisioning compute instances.
 There are chances that minor version of operating system gets upgraded and a new image gets published in Oracle Cloud Infrastructure console.
 In that case, always check the available version of image from oracle Cloud Infrastructure compute console to input this value.
 For example, if Oracle Linux version is changed from version 7.5 to 7.6, change the value of input variable "linux_os_version" from 7.5 to 7.6.

-* For multi availability domain architcture, the standby database is built using OCI native dataguard association.
+* For multi availability domain architecture, the standby database is built using OCI native dataguard association.
 The standby database is built in second availability configured in input parameter "AD"

-* The terraform version has been locked to <0.12.0 and Oracle Cloud Infrastructure provider version has been locked to 3.70.0 in provider.tf file.
+* The terraform version has been locked to >=0.12 and Oracle Cloud Infrastructure provider version has been locked to 3.93.0 in provider.tf file.
 To use a version higher than these versions, change the values in the provider.tf file.
 The terraform modules may require changes for a successful run with a new terraform and Oracle Cloud Infrastructure provider version.

 ## **Cloud-init template for application servers**